JordiPolo/minos/README.md

 - -t <server_wait>      Timeout allowed for the service to startup [default: 6]

-# Scenarios

-- GET Index like paths with JSON Content-Type, expect 200
-- GET Index like paths with JSON Content-Type and unknown query parameters, expect 200
-- GET Index like paths with unknown Content-Type, expect 406
-- If 406 is defined for this endpoint, expect body to match definition

-In the future it will keep adding more parameters and headers variations to test the response of your endpoints in different situations, including things like broken parameters, etc.

 # Dredd comparison

 |                        | Minos | Dredd  |